BWibo/3dcitydb-mkdocs/docs/first-steps/citydb-tool.md

 During the import process, log messages will be printed to the console, informing you about the progress of the operation.
 If the import completes successfully, a summary of the imported city objects will be displayed.
 In case of errors, the import is aborted, and an error message with details about the cause will be shown.
-To enable more verbose logging and get additional details, add the `--log-level debug` parameter to the export command.
+To enable more verbose logging and get additional error details, add the `--log-level debug` parameter to the export command.

 ![citydb-import command](assets/citydb-import.png)